peplau/Sitecore-GenAI/README.md

 ![](https://github.com/peplau/Sitecore-GenAI/blob/main/images/videos/Editor-Improving-Content.gif)

+The following steps are shown in the video:

 1. Using Content Editor, the content author right clicks the item to be improved, then **Scripts > GenAI > Update Content with AI**;

 1. At the **Content** tab, the content author fills the fields: